Quit Spending Money on Plumbers! DIY Address Your Home's Plumbing Issues

 Is DIY plumbing safe?

-DIY plumbing can be safe if you follow safety guidelines and take proper steps.
+DIY plumbing is safe if you follow the safety guidelines and take proper steps.

 When should I contact an experienced plumber?

-It is recommended to contact a professional plumber for significant plumbing issues that require specialist equipment and experience.
+You should contact a licensed plumber for plumbing problems of a serious nature that require specialist equipment and experience.